 Woman to go | Mathilde ter Heijne

-This interactive artwork is an ongoing project and archive on the subjective reading of history.
-Each postcard shows the portrait of an unknown woman who lived between 1839 (the beginning of photography with daguerreotypes) and the 1920s, while the “message” side of the card has text with the biography of a person, who was born as a woman and influential or extraordinary in her time.
-The pictures and biographies were collected all over the world.
+This interactive artwork is an on-going project and an archive on the subjective reading of history.
+Each postcard shows the portrait of an unknown woman who lived between 1839 (the beginning of photography with daguerreotypes) and the 1920s, while the “message” side of the card has the biography of a woman was influential or extraordinary in her time.
+The pictures and biographies were collected from all over the world.

 About Mathilde ter Heijne

 Mathilde ter Heijne’s research based practice is founded in intersectional feminism.
 She acts as interlocutor within a social system of contemporary and past voices.
 She explores the role of women in forming cultural identity and re-inscribes the interrelationships between economy, spirituality, politics, and gender relations of societies now and in the past, differing to that of the current patriarchal system.
 Her installations, performances, films and videos draw on historical material, from archives, reconstructed archaeological artefacts, and ethnographic studies of ritual to resurface these old knowledges and identities, forgotten and ignored voices, to set iterations of these narratives circulating once again.

 The emancipation of voice is a driving force of feminist theories and acts.
 Ter Heijne both adheres to such incentives while also exposing criticism for the specificity of such gender politics.
 Motivated by a contemporary relationship to feminist thought in which the individual is not restricted to a proclaimed singular identity but can identify with a diversity of principles and phenomena, she works performatively with these questions.
 The exhibition space becomes a site analogous to the relationship with the fixity of ideological states, presenting playful counterparts to histories of repressed voices and sacrificial events.